crdx/mission/README.md

 ## Features

-- Built in (written in Go) tasks or external scripts or binaries.
+- Tasks can be external scripts, binaries, or built in (written in Go).
-- Scheduled tasks to run as part of a system cronjob, as well as manually.
+- Schedule tasks to run as part of a system cronjob, or manually.
-- Post-tasks to be run after other tasks.
-(Useful for when filesystem backups need to run after cloud backups.)
+- Post-tasks which run after other tasks.
+Useful for when filesystem backups need to run after cloud backups.
-- Multiple types of storage directory for backed up files (sync, local, ...).
+- Configurable storage directories available to each task via its environment.
 - Handle [chowning](#chown) and committing files in storage directories.
-- Helper scripts shared by all tasks.
 - Ping (via HTTP) a remote endpoint when a run completes without errors.
 - Send an email (via sendmail) with the log when a run completes.
 - Show a desktop notification (via notify-send) when a run completes.